jencampbell/jencampbell.github.io/_pages/publications.md

 ---

 ## Articles
+- Jonathan Calver, Jennifer Campbell, Michelle Craig and Jonathan Lam.
+2022 The Impact of Optional Groups on Students.
+In Proceedings of the 53nd ACM Technical Symposium on Computing Science Education (SIGCSE’ 22).
+Association for Computing Machinery, New York, NY, USA, 829–835.
+- Jacqueline Smith, Jennifer Campbell, Jennifer Evans, and Chenyu Zhang.
+2021 Building Community in a Competitive Undergraduate Program.
+In Proceedings of the 52nd ACM Technical Symposium on Computing Science Education (SIGCSE’ 21).
+Association for Computing Machinery, New York, NY, USA, 452-458.
 - Paul Gries, Jennifer Campbell, Daniel Zingaro and Thomas Fairgrieve.
 2019.
 Poetry Form Checker.
 In the Proceedings of the Western Canadian Conference on Computing Education.
 21:1-21:1.
 - Michelle Craig, Andrew Petersen, and Jennifer Campbell.
 2019.
 Answering the Correct Question.
 In the Proceedings of the ACM Conference on Global Computing Education.
 72-77.
 - Jennifer Campbell, Andrew Petersen, and Jacqueline Smith.
 2019.
 Self-paced Mastery Learning CS1.
 In the Proceedings of the 50th ACM Technical Symposium on Computing Science Education, Minnesota, MN, USA.
 955-961.